It’s far from ideal, but dogs—just like humans—have a tendency to bring home some cuts and scrapes from time to time.

 Lastly, keep a close eye on your dog’s injury.
 If it doesn’t seem to be improving within a few days, bring them in for a check-up to confirm they haven’t contracted an infection.

 Get Your Pet’s First-Aid Kit Ready with Vetericyn

-Understanding how to properly identify and bandage a dog wound is an essential part of being a prepared pet owner—and so is having the right first-aid supplies on hand.
+Understanding how to clean a dog wound properly while also identifying and bandaging it is an essential part of being a prepared pet owner.
+As a result, it’s crucial to have the right first-aid supplies on hand.

 Stock up on your animal care essentials with the Vetericyn Plus Antimicrobial All Animal Wound and Skin Care solution.
 Our formula is: